wp-plugins/profile-builder/trunk/readme.txt

 == Screenshots ==
-1. Basic information: screenshot1.jpg
+1. Plugin Layout (Control Panel): screenshot1.jpg
-2. Layout Control: screenshot2.jpg
+2. Show/Hide the Admin Bar (Control Panel): screenshot2.jpg
-3. Show/Hide Admin Bar: screenshot3.jpg
+3. Default Profile Fields (Control Panel): screenshot3.jpg
-4. Select Default User Fields: screenshot4
+4. Extra Profile Fields (Control Panel): screenshot4.jpg
+5. Register Your Version (Control Panel): screenshot5.jpg
-6. Register Page: screenshot6.jpg
+6. Edit Profile Page: screenshot6.jpg
-7. Logged in Page: screenshot7.jpg
+7. Login Page: screenshot7.jpg
+8. Registration Page: screenshot8.jpg

 == Changelog ==
+= 1.1.5 =
+Minor bugfix on the registration page.
+The user was prompted to agree to the terms and conditions even though this was not set on the register page.
+Added translations:
+*czech (thanks to Martin Jurica, martin@jurica.info) *updated the english translation

+= 1.1.4 =
+Added the possibility to set up the default user-role on registration; by adding the role="role_name" argument (e.g. [wppb-register role="editor"]) the role is automaticly set to all new users.
+Also, you can find new custom fields, like a time-zone select, a datepicker, country select etc.
+Added addons feature:
+*custom redirect url after registration/login
+*added user-listing (use short-code: [wppb-list-users]) Added translations:
+*norvegian (thanks to Havard Ulvin, haavard@ulvin.no) *dutch (thanks to Pascal Frencken, pascal.frencken@dedeelgaard.nl) *german (thanks to Simon Stich, simon@1000ff.de) *spanish (thanks to redywebs, www.redywebs.com)

+= 1.1.3 =
+Avatar bugfix.

+= 1.1.2 =
+Added translations to:
+*hungarian(thanks to Peter VIOLA, info@violapeter.hu)
+*french(thanks to Sebastien CEZARD, sebastiencezard@orange.fr)

+Bugfixes/enhancements:
+*login page now automaticly refreshes itself after 1 second, a little less annoying than clicking the refresh button manually *fixed bug where translation didn't load like it should *added new user notification: the admin will now know about every new subscriber *fixed issue where adding one or more spaces in the checkbox options list, the user can't save values.

+= 1.1.1 =
+Avatar bugfix where the image appeared from another account's ID

 = 1.1 =
-Added a new user-interface (borrowed from the awesome plugin OptionTree created by Derek Herman), and bugfixes.
+Added a new user-interface (borrowed from the awesome plugin OptionTree created by Derek Herman) and the posibility to add custom fields to the list.

 = 1.0.10 =
 Bugfix - The wp_update_user attempts to clear and reset cookies if it's updating the password.